awesomestmason/Commander/README.md

 ## Commander
-Commander is a lightweight, flexible and extensinsible command framework written in C#.
+Commander is a lightweight, flexible and extensible command framework written in C#.

 ### Examples